This doc provides a number of steps to try if you're having issues getting your media uploaded to Wistia.

 From there just select Upload within your Project, and you’re good to go!

 Finally, try resetting your internet connection.
 Some say it’s the oldest trick in the book, but when it comes to connection issues it can be a lifesaver.
 Try resetting your router and making sure you have a secure connection; a shaky connection can be a nightmare when trying to upload (especially for larger files).

-If you’re still unable to upload the video, check out our Optimal Export Settings, and make sure your video is within our suggestions.
+If you’re still unable to upload a video, check out our Optimal Export Settings, and make sure your file is within our suggestions.

 Wistia plays best with MP4 files with an h.264 codec, a bitrate between 5,000–10,000 kbps, and a maximum file size of 8 GB.
 If your file doesn’t fit within these guidelines, try running the file through HandBrake (a free transcoding software) to see if that resolves the problem.
 Check out our suggested HandBrake settings.